 Core Courses Units

 BUS4000 Organizational and Management Theory 3

 BUS4010 Introduction to Public Administration 3

-BUS4020 Community Based Research and Analysis 3
+BUS4020 Community-Based Research and Analysis 3

 BUS4124 Government, Budget, and Finance 3

 BUS4440 Spatial Analysis for Policymakers 3

 BUS4500 Leadership Concepts 3

 BUS4508 Human Resource Management 3

 BUS4981 Public Policy and Administration (Capstone) 3

-Total Core Units 24
+Total Core Units s 24

-In addition to Core courses, all MPA students are required to take an additional twelve (12) graduate units.
-Students may concentrate in Human Resource Management or Public Affairs Administration by taking at least three courses (9 units) from one of the concentration areas listed.
-The fourth course can be any three (3) unit BUS graduate elective approved by the graduate program advisor.
-Students desiring a broader study can elect to pursue a general concentration and take any electives approved by the graduate program advisor.
+In addition to Core courses, all MPA students are required to take an additional 12 graduate units.
+Students concentrating in Human Resource Management or Public Affairs Administration must take at least 9 units from the approved course list for the chosen concentration.
+The remaining 3 units may be satisfied by any BUS graduate elective approved by the graduate program advisor.
+Students desiring a broader study can elect to pursue a general concentration and select any 12 units of electives approved by the graduate program advisor.